 10 Eco-Friendly Ideas for a Green Wedding

-In honor of this much-celebrated day, we decided to pool together ten tips for an eco-friendly wedding.
-Happy earth day.
-Happy wedding.
+Happy Earth day!
+In honor of this much-celebrated day, we pooled together ten tips for an eco-friendly, green or green(er) wedding.
 Use one idea or all of them – or come up with unique variations all your own!

-Of course, you may be well beyond this step of the journey.
+You may be well beyond this step of the journey to your Green Wedding.
 For those of you who are reading who haven’t yet said “yes!”, ethical rings are worth looking into.
 Just as brilliant and unique as traditional rings, ethical rings aren’t sourced from materials found in areas of conflict or that come from forced labor.
 Jewelers achieve beautiful results without sacrificing quality.
 Plus, you’ll get major karma points for opting into ethical alternatives!

 When shopping for venues, it’s easy to focus on the grand ballrooms, sweeping dance floors, and amazing chandeliers.
-For a greener wedding though, it’s also important to research which venues are making a conscious effort to reduce their environmental impact.
+For a greener wedding though, it’s also important to research which venues are making a real and conscious effort to reduce their environmental impact.
 Are they using solar panels?
 Do they dim lights after hours to cut electricity?
 Do they offer an option to be completely unplugged?
-Do they opt for pretty beds of rock in lieu of a heavily-watered grass lawn?
-Are they trying to grow organically or are they using chemicals on their lawns and flowers and hurting our pollinators?
+Do they opt for pretty beds of rock instead of a heavily watered and chemically treated grass lawn or landscaping?
+Is your venue trying to grow organically or are they using chemicals on their lawns and flowers and hurting our pollinators?
 Consider venues that are making important cutbacks that won’t impede your wedding vision.
-As brides and consumers we can lovingly share ideas with them as consumers and help them to go green by setting an example by inspiring them and showing them things they can easily do.
+As brides and consumers, we can lovingly share ideas with them and help them go green by setting an example by inspiring them and showing them things they can easily do.

 Now the dress is the most important part of a bride’s wedding, but the food is often most exciting for the guests.
-Making a few menu changes to incorporate sustainable meats and seafood (think local, cage-free, organic, etc.) make a big impact.
-Take it a step further and offer creative, delicious meat alternatives that use only the freshest local produce and veggies.
+If you make a few menu changes to incorporate sustainable meats and seafood (think local, cage-free, organic, etc.) then you’re on the way to making a big impact.
+Furthermore, offer creative, delicious meat alternatives that use only the freshest local produce and veggies.
 Your guests will get to try something new and might be inspired to take some ideas home to their own kitchens.

 As we’ve mentioned, working with local artisans and vendors adds a ton of green points to your celebration.
 Support local whenever and wherever possible.
-This cuts down on transportation, shipping, electricity, fuel, extended labor and more.
+This cuts down on transportation, shipping, electricity, fuel, extended labor, and more.
 Plus, it boosts the reputations of those service providers in your own area with will help them gain even more local business so they don’t have to outsource as much either.
 It’s a beautiful cycle!
-When you bring vendors with you to your destination wedding budget a little extra for carbon offsets and consider doing things like planting trees as your favors or in lieu of gifts.
-Be sure they are non GMO, organically grown and locally sourced.
-If you plan far enough ahead you can get local growers to grow them custom for you and even be involved in starting them as seeds and watching them grow just as your love will grow.
+When you bring vendors with you to your destination wedding budget a little extra for carbon offsets and consider doing things like planting trees as your favors or instead of gifts.
+Be sure they are non gmo, organically grown and locally sourced.
+If you plan far enough ahead, you can get local growers to grow them custom for you and even be involved in starting them as seeds and watching them grow just as your love will grow.

 Gifts that Give Back